Reading: Skimming & Scanning

 Analyze a Real Article!

-Find an opinion or editorial article in English from a reputable news source (e.g., BBC News, The Guardian, New York Times).
+Find an opinion or editorial article in English from a news source (e.g., BBC News, The Guardian, New York Times).

-- Apply the B2 Skimming Strategy: Read the title, the full introduction, the first sentence of each body paragraph, and the full conclusion.
+- Apply the B2 Skimming Strategy: Read the title, full introduction, the first sentence of each body paragraph, and the full conclusion.

 - List the main point of at least two of the body paragraphs.